0xSoEasY/ROPemporium/README.md

 ## TODO

 - Write solving articles on [https://www.soeasy.re](https://www.soeasy.re)
-- ARM et MIPS versions :grin:
+- ARMv5 et MIPS versions :grin:

 ## Contribution

-Feel free to contribute and propose your solving scripts for some MIPS and ARM versions of challenges :blush:
+Feel free to contribute and propose your solving scripts for some MIPS and ARMv5 versions of challenges :blush: